Wu Liuxi

 Wu Liuxi (武柳希 (Wǔ Liǔxī); born December 16, 1984) is a Chinese sport shooter.
 Born in Weinan, Shaanxi, she competed in the 2004 and 2008 Summer Olympics.

 Career

-Wu Liuxi was selected for the Shaanxi Provincial Shooting Team when she was only 20 years old.
+Wu Liuxi was selected for the Shaanxi Provincial Shooting Team at the age of 20.
 She became known when she outperformed Zhao Yinghui and Du Li and tied the world record in women's air rifle with 400 points at the Fifth National Intercity Games.
 She was recruited for the national shooting team soon after that.

-Wu is known for her calmness, composure, and excellent emotional control.